CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 ..
 Note::

-	If you don’t have a Docker account, sign up for one at `Docker cloud <https://cloud.docker.com/>`_, `Docker hub <https://hub.docker.com/>`_.
+	If you don’t have a Docker account, sign up for one at `Docker cloud <https://cloud.docker.com/>`_ or `Docker hub <https://hub.docker.com/>`_.
 Make note of your username.
 There are several advantages of registering to Dockerhub which we will see later on in the session

-First you have to login to your Docker hub account, to do that:
+First you have to login to your Docker hub account.
+To do that:

 .. code-block:: bash